reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 - How do we use Spring Boot features?
 - Why do we use Spring Boot the way we use it?

-After understanging the use case and requirements, we will implement the application layer by layer.
+After understanding the use case and requirements, we will implement the application layer by layer.

 Let us dive into the requirements for the application so we can understand what are we building.